CAPTAINOM/geeksforgeeks-pdf/README.md

 geeksforgeeks-pdf
 =================

 This Python script aimed to download all Amazon Interview Experience from GeeksforGeeks website.
-You can modify this script to download as per your need.
+You can modify this script to download as per your need.Best script for beginners and professionls as well.